ThePalad1n/moodTracker/README.md

    8. **Personalized Strategies for Happiness**: Over time, mood tracking can reveal what specifically works for you in enhancing your happiness.
 This personalized understanding is far more effective than generic advice.

+What data structures or algorithms where used?

+   1. Stacks
+   2. Queues
+   3. Hash Table

 ## Getting Started